Westcliff MBA – Masters of Business Administration

 on strategic management concepts and principles.
 The M.B.A. program makes use of recent research findings, uses complex computer models, stresses the importance of human relations skills, and integrates strategic management processes through an objective worldview.

-The following are the educational program objectives for the Master of Business Administration:
+The following are the educational Program Outcomes for the Master of Business Administration:

 - Develop mastery of functional components of business – economics, marketing, accounting, finance, law, organizational behavior, and leadership.